 Cabinets heavily influence the style of a home because they’re found in the kitchen, bathrooms, living room, etc. The selections of cabinet wood and cabinet finish define that style.
 Cabinet quality impacts durability and value of the home.
 When purchasing or remodeling a home, do not underestimate the importance of choosing the best cabinet materials to meet your objectives.
-The best wood for kitchen cabinets likely deserves the most attention.
+Although the wood for replacing bathroom cabinets is important, the best wood for kitchen cabinets likely deserves the most attention.

 While many different options for wood species exist, the most common high-quality choices include solid oak, beech, cherry, maple, and walnut.
 Cheaper, less durable options include pine, poplar or even fake wood substitutes like MDF and particle board.
 TriFection builds our custom cabinets using only premium, high-density hardwoods, which are far less susceptible to dings and dents in the future.